Design and implementation of a performance-based purchasing mechanism at the SVS Service of Panzi General Referral Hospital

 Project Development Objective

-The project aimed to support Médecins du Monde Belgium (MdM-BE) in the design and implementation of a performance-based purchasing mechanism for the care of survivors of sexual violence (SVS) and women suffering from gynecological pathologies at Panzi General Referral Hospital.
+The project aimed to support Médecins du Monde Belgium (MdM-BE) in setting up a performance-based purchasing mechanism dedicated to the holistic care of survivors of sexual violence and women suffering from gynecological pathologies.

 Components / Objectives